rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/eks.md

 }
 ```

-When an EKS cluster is created, Rancher will create a service role with the following trust policy:
+When you create an EKS cluster, Rancher creates a service role with the following trust policy:

 ```json
 {